tensorflow/tensorflow/tensorflow/compiler/xla/g3doc/operation_semantics.md

 [`XlaBuilder::BitcastConvertType`](https://www.tensorflow.org/code/tensorflow/compiler/xla/client/xla_builder.h).

 Similar to a `tf.bitcast` in TensorFlow, performs an element-wise bitcast operation from a data shape to a target shape.
+The input and output size must
-The dimensions must match, and the conversion is an element-wise one; e.g. `s32` elements become `f32` elements via bitcast routine.
+match: e.g. `s32` elements become `f32` elements via bitcast routine, and one `s32` element will become four `s8` elements.
 Bitcast is implemented as a low-level cast, so machines with different floating-point representations will give different results.

 <b> `BitcastConvertType(operand, new_element_type)` </b>